This is the multi-page printable view of this section. Click here to print.

 CategoryDetailed description

-Load BalancerLoad Balancer resource ID connected to the service
+Load BalancerLoad Balancer resource ID attached to the service

-• Click the name to display the detail information window
+• connected to the service to display the detail information window

 Tag

-Certificate Manager list page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+On the Certificate Manager List page, you can view the tag information of the selected resource and add, modify, or delete it.

 CategoryDetailed description